 In this Raspberry Pi Pico series tutorial, we will learn how to interface a PIR Motion Sensor with Raspberry Pi Pico.
 A PIR sensor is a sensor that is used to detect the presence of an object by measuring the infrared radiation emitted by the object.
-PIR sensors are used in a wide variety of applications, including security systems, motion detectors, and automatic doors.
+PIR sensors are used in various applications, including security systems, motion detectors, and automatic doors.
 PIR sensors can be used with Raspberry Pi Pico to detect the presence of people or objects.

 - Raspberry Pi PIco —>https://amzn.to/3LCIoWq